dig-doc/digdoc/README.md

 Note: Since testing for hardcoded IP-addresses is not meaningful, we assume that the DNS lookup utility *dig* correctly works and compare its results with the results of *digdoc*.

 ## run aiodns-proxy:
-run the aiodns-proxy using the CoAP protocol for reaching e.g. via port 8000 the cloudflare DNS server:
+run the aiodns-proxy using the CoAP protocol for reaching e.g. via port 8000 the Cloudflare DNS server:

 `aiodns-proxy --coap localhost 8000 --upstream-dns 1.1.1.1 --dtls-credentials "" ""`